Stockholm Prize in Criminology: About the Prize

 The Stockholm Prize in Criminology was presented for the first time in June 2006.
 The Prize sum amounts to 1,000,00 SEK and is awarded to one recipient annually, with the possibility of the prize being shared among up to two co-recipients.
 Each year, the independent Stockholm Prize Jury invites nominating bodies from around the world to suggest candidates for the prize.
 The Jury consists of members from five continents representing both practitioners and academics.
 The Stockholm Prize in Criminology is awarded by the Stockholm Prize in Criminology Foundation in cooperation with Stockholm University and the Swedish National Council for Crime Prevention (Brå).

 Stockholm Criminology Symposium

 The Stockholm Criminology Symposium is an annual event which attracts some 500 attendees from all over the world.
 The Symposium is organized by the Swedish National Council for Crime Prevention on behalf of the Swedish government.
 During its thirteen-year long existence the Symposium has become a meeting point for researchers, policy-makers and practitioners who want to learn from the latest research findings of importance for crime policy.

 The Prize Award Ceremony

 The Prize ceremony is held at the City Hall in central Stockholm in conjunction with the Stockholm Criminology symposium.
 The 2020 ceremony will be held on the evening of June 10 and is followed by a gala dinner in the Golden Hall.

 Prize winners

 The first Stockholm Prize in Criminology was awarded in 2006.
-So far twenty-four scholars have received the prize:
+So far thirty scholars have received the prize: